Internet Essentials free for some households

-VENICE - Comcast announced Thursday that it is already planning to help residents who are a part of the Internet Essentials program to help school students.
+Comcast announced recently that it is planning to help residents who are a part of the Internet Essentials program to help school students.

-Comcast is also waiving requirement customers not have a past due balance to qualify for the program.
+Comcast also is waiving a requirement that customers not have a past due balance to qualify for the program.

 The program offers internet service for $9.95 a month plus tax.